-Session Descriptions Academic Standards Other Standards Common Core ELA Session Three: Preparing to Meet Your Future Students learn how awareness of their values, skills, and interests helps guide them to a career that is meaningful, enjoyable, and positioned for success.
+Session Descriptions Financial Literacy Standards Career Connections Framework Common Core ELA Session Three: Preparing to Meet Your Future Students learn how awareness of their values, skills, and interests helps guide them to a career that is meaningful, enjoyable, and positioned for success.
 They learn about soft skills and explore education and training requirements in their fields of interest.
 Students will: Understand why it's important to choose a career where they can be successful and develop a career plan.
 Practice soft skills.
 Recognize education and training requirements and opportunities for careers of interest.
+2. Financial responsibility involves life-long decision-making strategies which include consideration of alternatives and consequences.
+3. Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
+4. Income sources include job earnings and benefits, entrepreneurship, saving and investment earnings, government payments, grants, inheritances, etc. Workers can experience dramatic income dips and spikes from month to month.
+Students continue career exploration while focusing on career planning.
 Reading for Information RI.1 RI.3 RI.4 RI.5 Language L.1 L.3 L.4 L.5 L.6 Session Four: Local Business Means Opportunity Students learn about their local economy.
 They review the list of JA Inspire Virtual career fair exhibitors and the website of their local Chamber of Commerce and look for common themes, such as career clusters.
 They identify companies they would like to visit during the virtual career fair.
 Students will: Recognize traits of their local economy.
 Identify common career clusters in their area and among JA Inspire Virtual exhibitors.
 Create a list of exhibitors to visit during JA Inspire Virtual.
+2. Financial responsibility involves life-long decision-making strategies which include consideration of alternatives and consequences.
+3. Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
+4. Income sources include job earnings and benefits, entrepreneurship, saving and investment earnings, government payments, grants, inheritances, etc. Workers can experience dramatic income dips and spikes from month to month.
+Students continue career exploration while focusing on career planning.
 Reading for Information RI.1 RI.3 RI.4 RI.5 Writing W.4 W.5 W.6 Language L.1 L.2 L.3 L.4 L.6